JeremyPike/template-python/README.md

 ## License

-This project is licensed under the [MIT License](https://opensource.org/license/MIT) - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the [MIT License](https://opensource.org/license/MIT).